animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="ulist">

-- `GatewayReceiver` - The WAN replication component that receives data from a remote GemFire cluster’s `GatewaySender`.
+- `GatewayReceiver` - The WAN replication component that receives data from a remote GemFire cluster's `GatewaySender`.

-- `GatewaySender` - The WAN replication component that sends data to a remote GemFire cluster’s `GatewayReceiver`.
+- `GatewaySender` - The WAN replication component that sends data to a remote GemFire cluster's `GatewayReceiver`.

 </div>